isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-06-14-singapore-national-trade-platform-wins-international-award-for-best-e-business-digital-initiative.md

 ---
-layout: post
-title:  "Singapore's National Trade Platform wins International Award for best e-Business Digital Initiative"
+title: 'Singapore''s National Trade Platform wins International Award for best e-Business Digital Initiative'
 permalink: /media/media-releases/singapore-national-trade-platform-wins-international-award-for-best-e-business-digital-initiative
-date: 2017-06-14
+date: 2017-06-14T00:00:00.000Z

 ---

 The National Trade Platform (NTP) project led by Singapore Customs and the Government Technology Agency (GovTech) has emerged the winner in the e-business category of the World Summit on the Information Society (WSIS) Prizes 2017 <sup>[1]</sup>

 The WSIS Prizes recognise outstanding digital projects <sup>[2]</sup> worldwide which foster socio-economic development across categories such as e-government, e-environment, e-science and media.
 The winners of the 18 categories were announced on 13 Jun 2017 at the annual WSIS Forum held in Geneva, Switzerland.